lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 ## Import Project

-To use the project's assets you will need to import the project, *AmplifyCentralIntegrationUtils_Vx*, from the Amplify Integration Manager module under Environments.
+To use the project's assets you will need to import the project, *AmplifyCentralIntegrationUtils*, from the Amplify Integration Manager module under Environments.

 ![](https://i.imgur.com/nLqXQvY.png)
 ![](https://i.imgur.com/getEd3P.png)